mechatroner/RBQL/README.md

 # RBQL (Rainbow Query Language) Description

-RBQL is a technology which provides SQL-like language that supports _SELECT_ and _UPDATE_ queries with Python or JavaScript expressions.
+RBQL is a technology for (not only) CSV files processing.
+It provides SQL-like language that supports SELECT queries with Python or JavaScript expressions.
 RBQL is distributed with CLI apps, text editor plugins, Python and JS libraries and can work in web browsers.
 RBQL core module is very generic and can process all kind of objects and record formats, but most popular RBQL implementation works with CSV files.